X9hRRDys/latex-labeler/readme.md

     ``` elisp
     (setq latex-labeler-initial-subcounter 1)
-    (setq latex-labeler-subprefix-separator "-")
+    (setq latex-labeler-subformat-separator "-")
     ```

-    It is important to set `(setq latex-labeler-subprefix-separator "-")`.
+    It is important to set `(setq latex-labeler-subformat-separator "-")`.
 Without this, you cannot distinguish whether, for example, `\label{eq:31}` is a label for the first subequation of equation 3 or the label for the 31st equation.